-The Specular value create the bright highlights that one would see on a glossy surface.
+The Specular value creates the bright highlights that one would see on a glossy surface.

-- 1. In the Specular panel, use the color widget to set the highlight color. - 2.
+- 1. In the Specular panel, use the colour widget to set the highlight colour. - 2.
 Set Intensity to whatever value you prefer.

 Alpha

 The alpha component of the material is how much you can see through the material.